-Salinization of inland waters Starting in January 2015, with funding from NSF Coastal SEES, we will be examining the human and ecological consequences of saltwater intrusion in the Albemarle-Pamlico Peninsula of North Carolina.
+Salinization of inland waters With funding from NSF Coastal SEES, we have been examining the human and ecological consequences of saltwater intrusion in the Albemarle-Pamlico Peninsula of North Carolina.
 This is an interdisciplinary collaborative project with Ryan Emanuel (NCSU), Emily Bernhardt (Duke), Justin Wright (Duke), and Todd BenDor (UNC Chapel Hill).
 You can find a description of the project here.
-You can find the project website here.
-See ECU coverage of the grant here See other coverage of this project here
+We have documented that ditches and drains facilitate the movement of saltwater deeper into the landscape (Bhattachan et al. 2018).
+We have also measured response of different tree species to salinity and maintained a long-term salt addition experiment to a coastal forested wetland.

 Consequences of saltwater intrusion on nutrient cycling in a coastal plain wetland